 These three function features represent the code inside the function. the list of arguments which controls how you can call the function. and the “map” of the location of the function’s variables.
 In other words, you are having to do a lot of book-keeping to get things done and you have to practice a lot to be good at this.

 Malcolm Gladwell suggests that it will take you 10,000 hours to achieve proficiency in an endeavor like programming.
 There are so many things to learn that I believe the 10K estimate is a good one.
-The great thing about programming is that the more you learn, the more robust you become and you will quickly become capable of proficiently working across multiple platforms.
+The great thing about programming is that the more you learn, the more robust you become and you will quickly become capable of proficiently working across multiple platforms and computing languages.